Representation Learning for Online and Offline RL in Low-rank MDPs: Representation Learning in Offline Setting

 \section{Representation Learning in Offline Setting}

 In this section, we study representation learning in the offline setting.
 We consider the setting where the offline data does not have a full global coverage.
 We present our algorithm \emph{Lower Confidence Bound driven Representation Learning in offline RL} (\ourofflinealg) in \pref{alg:offline}.
 Our proposed algorithm consists of three parts.
 The first part is MLE which learns a model $\hat{P}$ and a representation $\hat\phi$.
 The second part is the construction of a penalty term $\hat b$.
 Using the learned representation $\hat \phi$, we use a standard bonus in linear bandits as the penalty term as if $\hat{\phi}$ were the true feature.
 The third part is planning with the learned model $\hat P$ and reward $r-\hat b$.
-Again this is just planning inside a known linear MDP.